adloky/smalls/benoni-b-ss.md

 **16.Bxc4 Qb6+ 17.Rf2 Qxb2**

-Black?s queen will not get trapped and is rather active.
+Black's queen will not get trapped and is rather active.

 **18.Rb1 Qa3**